Is American Credit Acceptance

 American Credit Acceptance also has hundreds of report about debt collection with a total of 104 and 29 complaints on the mortgage.
 For the past three years, the BBB has closed 391 complaints about the auto loan company.
 They also have closed 187 complaints within the past twelve months.

 Based on the data presented by Better Business Bureau, ACA approved to settle a government action by the Massachusetts Attorney General.
 They approved to pay at least 1.7 million dollars to deal with the claims of too much interest rates on its subprime auto loans.
-This argument was caused by the presence of fees for Gap coverage of the company.

 Contact Us Today